-The Yorkshire Food, Farming & Rural Network is made up of local groups representing different areas of England, to identify and feedback local issues and concerns straight to the heart of Government, in order to make policies more rural-friendly.
+The Yorkshire Food, Farming & Rural Network is part of a nationwide Rural and Farming Network which is made up of local groups representing different areas of England, to identify and feedback local issues and concerns straight to the heart of Government, in order to make policies more rural-friendly.

 The Networks bring together people from rural communities, rural businesses and the food and farming industries.
 They will make a direct link between rural areas and the Government, creating new opportunities to develop better and more targeted policy.

 Each group will be a point of contact providing feedback to Defra on the impact of local emergencies – such as flooding – so that the right kind of assistance can be provided to keep businesses running.

 The article below demonstrates how the Yorkshire Food, Farming & Rural Support Network works with the countrywide networks.

 The network is focussing on the following issues –

 Brexit / Business support for smaller businesses / Broadband / New Entrants